SatireSage/CSV-to-HTML/README.md

 1. Save the provided text as `README.md`.
 2. Ensure you have the `generate.py` script and `styles.css` file in your project directory.
-3. Download sample CSV files from [John Burkardt's website](https://people.sc.fsu.edu/~jburkardt/data/csv/csv.html) and place them in your project directory for testing.
+3. Download sample CSV files from [JBurkardt's website](https://people.sc.fsu.edu/~jburkardt/data/csv/csv.html) and place them in your project directory for testing.

 This README file provides comprehensive instructions for using the project, including acknowledgments and references.